Idol Producer: Episode 5 (February 16)

 The top 60 trainees with the most votes are announced, starting from rank 59 and announced in groups of ten.
 After every group of ten, clips of the trainees participating in various activities are shown.
 Polls among the trainees for the "best visual" and "the person I would most want to introduce to my little sister" were conducted.
 Taiwanese trainee Lin Yanjun is voted as "best visual" by his fellow trainees.
 The trainees race against each other to claim presents for the Chinese New Year.
 The trainees also do a dance battle, dancing to "Ei Ei" at various speeds.
 Judges Cheng Xiao and Zhou Jieqiong select the winners of the dance battle, who ask that their reward be to let the entire group of trainees go eat Haidilao Hot Pot, a request which the director grants.

 Out of the top 9 trainees from voting, ranks 1-7 remain in the same position as last week's episode.
 Cai Xukun remains as rank 1 with a landslide victory of around 4 million votes against Chen Linong.
 Liang Hui is revealed to be rank 60, saving himself from elimination by a few thousand votes, demonstrating the importance of the 10,000 bonus votes that were awarded to the winning teams in last week's episode.
+Jiang Jingzuo is revealed to be rank 61, marking his elimination at the cutline.
+However he will participate in Youth With You season 3 the next year.
 The eliminated trainees leave quietly after saying goodbye early the next morning.